Deep Reinforcement Learning for Infinite Horizon Mean Field Problems in Continuous Spaces: Numerical Results

-The results of the algorithm applied to the LQ benchmark problem after $N=10^6$ iterations are displayed in \cref{fig: results 1,fig: results 2} with different sets of parameters along with the corresponding analytic solutions.
+It should be noted that taking larger values of the volatility $\sigma$ yields degrading results in the learning of the solution as a result of the lower signal-to-noise ratio in the state samples. \Cref{tab: sigma mfg,tab: sigma mfc} illustrate the increase in several error metrics at the final time step $N$ for the 1-dimensional experiment with all other values fixed.

 We observe many of the same insights alluded to by \cite{capponi_lehalle_2023,unified_q_learning} regarding the differences in recovering the MFG versus the MFC solution.
-Specifically, convergence to the MFG solution is more stable and faster than convergence to the MFC solution, as evidenced by the convergence plots in \cref{fig: means 1,fig: means 2}.
-Further, in both cases, there were certain runs in which instability was amplified by the AC algorithm, in which case we saw the weights of the neural networks diverge to numerical overflow.
-In order to combat this, we imposed a bound on the state space during the first 200,000 iterations, truncating all states to the interval $[-5, 5]$.
+Specifically, convergence to the MFG solution is more stable and faster than convergence to the MFC solution, as evidenced by the convergence plots in \cref{fig: mean errors 1,fig: mean errors 2,fig: 2d mean errors,fig: control errors 1,fig: control errors 2,fig: 2d control errors,fig: value errors 1,fig: value errors 2,fig: 2d value errors}.
+Further, in all cases, there were certain runs in which instability was amplified by the AC algorithm, in which case we saw the weights of the neural networks diverge to numerical overflow.
+In order to combat this, we imposed a bound on the state space during the first 200,000 iterations, truncating all states to the interval $[-5, 5]$ for 1-dimension case and the box $[-5,5] \times [-5, 5]$ in the 2-dimensional case.
 We removed the artificial truncation following the initial iterations and were able to mitigate the instability issues leading to overflow.

 Observe that the optimal control is particularly well-learned within the support of the learned distribution.
 We postulate that a more intricate exploration scheme, perhaps along the lines of entropy regularization \cite{JMLR:v21:19-144}, may aid in learning the control in a larger domain.
 We conclude by noting that for all the numerical results in this paper, the gradient descent updates of \Cref{algo: ihmfac} (steps 5, 13, and 15) were computed using the Adam optimization update \cite{kingma2015} rather than the stochastic gradient descent update suggested in the pseudocode.